erkwann/Template_IBM_Storage_Storwize_V3700/README.md

 https://github.com/gghuber/Zabbix-Template-IBM-Storage-Storwize-V3700

-i do correct this template and translate it into " english" (google trad)
+i did correct this template and translate it into " english" (google trad)

 first you have to create two repository /etc/zabbix/scripts and /etc/zabbix/scripts/repo

-then put all the scripts into /etc/zabbix/scripts  and modify the file discovery
+then put all the scripts into /etc/zabbix/scripts  and modify the file "discovery"